ChukwumaCharleson/AI-Ticket-Classification/README.md

 # AI-Ticket-Classification

 This Chatbot application is designed to streamline information retrieval from PDF documents and provide efficient departmental routing for user inquiries.
-Leveraging Python, Huggingface models, Langchain, Chroma DB, and SVM ML model, our solution offers a comprehensive toolset for document analysis and department prediction.
+Leveraging Python, Huggingface models, Langchain, Chroma DB, and SVM ML model, this solution a basic framework for document analysis and department prediction.

 ## Features